vojtechmarek-dev/discord-bot-lafayette/README.md

 # Lafayette - Discord Bot

+> ⚠️ **Disclaimer:** Some bot responses and messages are currently in Czech and some are in English.
+Internationalization (i18n) and localization support are planned for a future release.

 Lafayette is a multi-functional Discord bot built with Node.js, TypeScript, and leveraging powerful libraries like `discord.js`,`discord-player` and `rpg-dice-roller`.
 It features slash commands for various utilities, including dice rolling and music playback.

 ## Features